Xiiqiing/Dokumentassistent/README.md

 The demo lives at [xq-dokumentassistent.hf.space](https://xq-dokumentassistent.hf.space).

-Try asking these questions, or in your language.
+Try these questions, or ask one of your own in any language.

 - "Hvad er KU's politik for brug af AI-værktøjer?"
 - "Hvilke regler gælder for brug af generativ AI i eksamen?"